ForModLabUHel/forClimate/README_mottiprebas.md

 >[!NOTE]
 >Current weather will be randomly selected for the simulation step out of 20 years available
 >in the database for the current climate.
-Climate scenario start is deterministic and moved forward in simulation
+Climate scenario is deterministic beginning from a given start year.
->step intervals beginning from given start year (120 years of scenario data available in total).
+>There is 120 years of scenario data available in total in each 4 climate scenarios.
 >In other  words the current weather tries to model natural variability in annual weather with randomness
 >but the climate scenarios are base on calendar time.

-Results for Motti stand data, Motti model trees and Prebas coefficients will appear in their respective directories and named using simulation steps.
-For example *prebascieff/PrebasCoeff_5-10.txt* contains coefficients for Motti for the simulation step 5 to 10.